Ultimate Garlic Burger Recipe – Double Cheeseburger with Garlic Butter

 garlic butter sauce in a skillet

-1. Brush the garlic butter onto the buns and place the buns on the skillet to toast until the buns begin to brown.
+1. Brush the garlic butter onto the buns and place them on the skillet to toast until they begin to brown.

 2. Brush garlic butter on the ground beef balls and then sprinkle some garlic salt on top.

-4. Place the ground beef balls of ground beef on the skillet and use a spatula to press them into patties.
+4. Place the ground beef balls on the skillet and use a spatula to press them into patties.

 5. Season patties with the seasoning mixture.